pavlesav/ComputationalModellingSocialSystems2025/Final_project/README.md

 The timeline of the project deadlines can be found below.
 The deadlines are up to the end of the day marked by each date.

 - **28.05.2024:** Project guidance with Ana.
-- **19.01.2025:** Deadline to submit pdf format of your A0 poster to Pavle Savkovic for print.
+- **19.01.2025:** Deadline to submit pdf format of your A0 poster to the platform.
 - **25.06.2025:** Poster presentations session day.
 - **09.07.2025:** Submission of the final written report.